b-lukaszuk/BS_wJ_eng/contents/caesar.md

 sco(s)
 ```

-Works the same, still in the above case `codeMsg` takes tens of milliseconds to
+Works the same, still in the above case `codeMsg(codedTxt, -13)` takes tens of
-execute, whereas `code` only hundreds of microseconds (on my laptop).
-The human
+milliseconds to execute, whereas `code(codedTxt, -13)` only hundreds of
-may not tell the difference, but we obtained some 50x speedup thanks to the
+microseconds (on my laptop).
+The human may not tell the difference, but we
-faster lookups in dictionaries (sometimes called hash maps in other programming
+obtained some 50x speedup thanks to the faster lookups in dictionaries
-languages) and the fact that we do not generate our discs anew for every
+(sometimes called hash maps in other programming languages) and the fact that we
-letter we code.
+do not generate our discs anew for every letter we code.